-Full particulars of the examinations are given in the Examination Regulations 2010, and the Examination Conventions for 2011 can be found at
+Full particulars of the examinations are given in the Examination Regulations 2011, and the Examination Conventions for 2011/12 can be found at

 Each of the courses will be examined by a take-home assignment.
-The assignment for each course may be collected from Wendy Adams in Room 112 of the Computing Laboratory after 12 noon on the date shown.
+The assignment for each course may be collected from Wendy Adams in Room 112 of the Department of Computer Science after 12 noon on the date shown.

-Monday 29th November 2010
+Monday 28th November 2011